1 | Peringuey’s adder |

 3 | Southwestern shovel snout |

-A harmless species averaging at 20-30cm, reaching 44cm at the most.
-The southwestern shovel snout is strictly a rock dweller.
-Grassy plains are out of bounds, as are sand dunes.
-It was first discovered in 1867, and they’re most commonly found after rains.
-They’re a slow mover, yet a skilful climber.
+A harmless species averaging at 20-30cm, with a maximum of only 44cm.
+The southwestern shovel snout (Prosymna frontalis) is strictly a rock dweller.
+Grassy plains are out of bounds for them, as are sand dunes.
+They were first discovered in 1867, and are most commonly found after rainfall.

-The Prosynmna family contains 18 snakes, all found in sub-Saharan Africa.
-This species is much less of a burrower than other members, preferring to hide in dark fissures between surface rocks.
-However, the signature shovel snout is partially in place, so they’re probably able to burrow if their lives depend on it.
-People likely to meet this snake include miners, rock collectors, bandits making a campfire, and archaeologists embarking on a dig,
+The Prosymna genus of snakes has 18 members, all found in sub-Saharan Africa.
+This species is much less of a burrower than others members, preferring to hide in dark fissures between surface rocks instead.
+However, the namesake shovel snout is still partially in place, so they’re probably able to burrow if their lives depend on it.

 4 | Bug-eyed house snake |

-Bug-eyed house snakes have a handy ID tip: the banana yellow lines behind their eyes, and encircling the top.
-As adults, the colours fade in intensity but are still visible.
-Away from the head, bug-eyed house snakes have virtually no patterns, being a consistent parched clay colour.
-Though with sharply vertical pupils, the bug-eyed house snake looks far less menacing than a viper.
-This is borne out by reality, as this is a constrictor which lacks any venom whatsoever.
+Bug-eyed house snakes are one of the easiest Namibian species to identify.
+There’s a simple characteristic to remember: two banana yellow lines behind each eye, and encircling the top and bottom.
+As adults, these colours fade in intensity, but are still visible.
+Away from the head, bug-eyed house snakes have virtually no patterns and are a consistent parched clay colour.

 5 | Anchieta’s dwarf python |

-Anchieta’s pythons can stay still for many days, as they wait for the cards of nature to fall in their favour.
-They generally eat warm-blooded prey like rodents, and their closest relative is the ball python.
+Anchieta’s pythons generally eat warm-blooded prey such as rodents, and their closest relative worldwide is the ball python.
 However, Anchieta’s pythons are far less common in captivity.
-They’re rare to begin with, and minefields planted in the Angolan civil war mean that swathes of habitat are too dangerous even for hardened soldiers to venture, let alone amateur reptile collectors.
-This means that Namibia is a better place to track one down.
+They’re rarer to begin with, and minefields planted in the Angolan civil war mean that swathes of habitat are too dangerous even for hardened soldiers to venture into, let alone amateur reptile collectors.
+If you wanted to track down an Anchieta’s cobra, then Namibia would be the smarter place.

 6 | Karoo sand snake |

-One of the 33-strong Psammophis family, collectively called the sand racers.
-These snakes are fast and whippy and the Karoo sand snake is no exception.
-They occupy the entire eastern half of Namibia, and the eastern half of South Africa, showing no interest in trivial borders drawn up by mankind.
-Karoo sand snakes (Psammophis notostictus) live not in sand deserts, but relatively parched areas covered with dry bushes.
-They’re a day-faring snake which reaches a maximum of 100cm, and are most commonly spotted by people crossing roads.
+One of the 33-strong Psammophis genus, collectively called the sand racers.
+These snakes are extremely fast and whippy, and the Karoo sand snake is no exception.
+They occupy the entire eastern half of Namibia, and the western half of South Africa, showing no interest in trivial borders drawn up by mankind.

-The Karoo sand snake has a long flexible tail.
+The Karoo sand snake has a long, flexible tail.
 As they dart between bushes at high speeds, they’re always swishing it through the air, using it to gain superior balance.
 In fact, they sometimes swish their tail right off.
 This species is confirmed to detach its tail at opportune moments, chiefly when in the clutches of a bird predator.

 7 | Dwarf beaked snake |